-Rates don’t include breakfast, an à la carte menu of eggs-any-way, home-made jams and juices, and a selection of fresh-from-the-oven breads and sticky-sweet pastries from Sandholt Bakery (from ISK2,800 an item).
+Rates include a Continental breakfast, which includes a selection of fresh-from-the-oven breads and sticky-sweet pastries from Sandholt Bakery.

-Brush up on your Icelandic history here: flick through a novel by Icelandic writer and Nobel laureate Halldór Laxness who lived in one of the houses that now make up the hotel; get fitted for something svelte in Iceland’s oldest tailors Guðsteinn Eyjólfsson, just next door; and stop by the hotel’s own Sandholt Bakery (established in 1920) for superlative sourdough and cool confectionary.
+Brush up on your Icelandic history here: flick through a novel by Icelandic writer and Nobel laureate Halldór Laxness who lived in one of the houses that now make up the hotel.

 At the hotel

 Lounging area with a selection of coffee-table books; free WiFi throughout; laundry service.
-In rooms: flatscreen TV, Marshall Bluetooth speaker, Nespresso machine, minibar, Soley Organics bath products.
+In rooms: flatscreen TV, Marshall Bluetooth speaker, Nespresso machine, minibar, Molton Brown bath products.
 A kettle can be added to rooms on request.